ExxML/Discord-Karuta-Botter/README.md

 ```python
 {"email": "example_email@gmail.com", "password": "example_password"}, ...
 ```
 ❗For the script to work at maximum capacity, the number of accounts you enter must be a **multiple of 3**.
 Additionally, if you enter **less than 3 accounts**, the script will not be able to auto-grab all the cards.
-Make sure all accounts have message access in the drop channels.❗
+Finally, make sure no accounts have 2FA enabled.
+All accounts should have view access to `self.COMMAND_CHANNEL_ID` and can send messages in the `self.DROP_CHANNEL_IDS`.❗

 Alternatively, you can enter your tokens in `self.TOKENS` in `token_getter.py` as strings, separated by commas.
 Leave `self.TOKENS` empty if you would like to use `self.ACCOUNTS` instead.